|Position:||Director Of Volleyball|

-Rich Feller, who in 16 seasons is undoubtedly the most successful indoor volleyball coach in California history, is in his second season leading the Golden Bears' sand volleyball program.
+Rich Feller, who in 17 seasons is undoubtedly the most successful indoor volleyball coach in California history, is in his first year as Cal's Director of Volleyball.

-Since he first stepped on campus in 1999, Feller has been able to craft the Bears' indoor program into a Pac-10 contender and a national powerhouse.
-The facts speak for themselves - a school-record 12 consecutive postseason appearances, seven 20-win seasons in the past 10 years, six NCAA round of 16 appearances, 14 different All-America selections and an appearance in the 2007 and 2010 NCAA semifinals.
+Feller became head coach of the Bears' indoor program in 1999 and crafted the team into a Pac-12contender and a national powerhouse.
+He's led Cal to seven 20-win seasons, six NCAA round of 16 appearances, 14 different All-America selections and an appearance in the 2007 and 2010 NCAA semifinals.
+He guided the Bears to 12 straight postseason appearances.

 Feller was named AVCA National Coach of the Year in 2010 after leading the Bears to their first-ever appearance in the NCAA title match.
 Cal won its first-ever share of the Pac-10 Conference title and produced two first-team All-Americans in the same season for the first time in school history.